brimdata/zed/docs/lake/README.md

 The actions are not grouped directly by their commit tag but instead each action embeds the KSUID of its commit tag.

-By default, `zed lake log` outputs an abbreviated form of the log as text to stdout, similar to the output of `git log`.
+By default, `zed log` outputs an abbreviated form of the log as text to stdout, similar to the output of `git log`.

 However, the log represents the definitive record of a pool's present